-• Curtail user risk created by BYOD policies.
-Endpoints are not "yours" anymore.
-BYOD and the increasingly mobile workforce have eliminated the control IT used to have over endpoints that connect to enterprise networks and access data.
+Curtail user risk created by BYOD policies.
+Endpoints aren't "yours" anymore.
+BYOD and the increasingly mobile workforce have eliminated the control IT used to have over endpoints that attach to enterprise networks and access data.
 Minimize issues by negating the overt threats that endpoints present such as malicious software infections, ransomware events, and malware.
 Conduct health checks on endpoints before allowing them to connect to your network or access systems.
-Cisco (Duo), Ivanti, Microsoft, and Unisys have device health checking that can be applied in this use case.
-Use application allowlisting to shut down all the non-used and possibly threat-riddled apps your users want to run on their BYOD devices.
+Duo, MobileIron, and Unisys all have device health checking that can be applied in this use case.
+Use application whitelisting to shut down all of the non-used and possibly threat-riddled apps your users want to run on their BYOD devices.
 Act prescriptively to gain some control by using software-defined networking (SDN) solutions that push the fabric of your enterprise security out to the endpoint.
 It may not be "your" endpoint, but it is your network, and you can enforce your security policies on those endpoints if you do it right.